ItsCyberAli/Phishing-Templates/README.md

 * Supports Multiple Browsers
 * Netlify Upload Or To Your Own Custom Domain
 * Most Recent Designs Or Well Known Ones
-* Custom Coded It All From Scratch, I Did Not Use Clone Generators etc.
+* Custom Coded It All From Scratch, I Did Not Use Clone Generators etc

 ## How To Use